tia-lab/orso/README.md

 ### Complete Example: Multiple Tables from One Struct

-Here's a practical example of using one struct to create and manage multiple tables:
+Here's a practical example of using one struct to insert and manage multiple tables:

 ```rust
 use orso::{Orso, Database, DatabaseConfig, Migrations, migration};